 Advanced Course of Study

-The Advanced Course of Study courses that will be offered during the Summer 2017 COS Session are coming soon.
+The Advanced Course of Study courses offered during the Summer 2017 COS Session are shown on the "draft" schedule above.

 The Divinity Bookshop is the preferred provider of textbooks for the Course of Study program.